descope/node-sdk/README.md

 await descopeClient.logoutAll(refreshToken);
 ```

-## Management API
+## Management Functions

 It is very common for some form of management or automation to be required.
 These can be performed
-using the management API.
+using the management functions.
 Please note that these actions are more sensitive as they are administrative
 in nature.
 Please use responsibly.

 ### Setup